mbed-Infineon-XMC/HTTP_Server-Example/README.md

 This example shows how you can setup the Ethernet Interface on the XMC4500 Relax Kit to run a simple HTTP server.<br/><br/>

-The web-ui provides functionallity to toggle both Led's and see the actual status of the push buttons.
+The web-ui provides functionality to toggle both Led's and see the actual status of the push buttons.
-Futhermore, the network time provided by an NTP server can be programmed into the internal RTC!
+Furthermore, the network time provided by an NTP server can be programmed into the internal RTC!

 ![](https://github.com/hackdino/mbed_xmc_images/blob/master/http_example_3.png)